spacemeshos/testnet-guide/add_contact.md

 # Working with Contacts

-This feature allows you to save the wallet address
+This feature allows you to save the wallet address of other users as permanent contacts for faster and more convenient transactions.
+Contacts are saved encrypted to the wallet file for maximum privacy.

 ## Adding a Contact